leonardoce/rhcsa-ipa/README.md

     vagrant up
     vagrant ssh

+You can login to the IPA server with 'admin' and password 'adminipa'.

+## Manual procedure

+*IMPORTANT*: This is not needed anymore since it has been automatized in the Vagrantfile.

 You can setup the IPA server using the tools from RedHat like in the following
 procedure: